Blendify/blender-manual/trunk/blender_docs/manual/physics/particles/properties/rotation.rst

    Rand allows a random variation of the Phase.

 Angular Velocity
-   The magnitude of angular velocity, the dropdown specifies the axis of angular velocity to be.
+   The magnitude of angular velocity, the selector specifies the axis of angular velocity to be.

    None
       a zero vector (no rotation).